blessed-sibanda/ansaz/book/8-groups.md

 end
 ```

-## 9.6 Popular and Recommended Questions
+## 8.7 Popular and Recommended Questions

-In this section we will display the top questions in the groups index page.
-Questions are ranked by the number of stars and answers they have.
+In this section we will display the top questions in the groups index page and also display similar groups in the question show page.
+Top questions will be ranked by the number of stars and answers they have whereas similar questions will be determined by the number of common tags.

-Add the popular questions list in the sidebar of the group index page.
+Lets add the popular questions list in the sidebar of the group index page.

 `app/views/groups/index.html.erb`